 Residents gain experience in the most sophisticated and complex surgical procedures during their third year of training.
 They typically perform at least 200 major surgeries, addressing such issues as major trauma, corneal lacerations, intraocular foreign bodies, and tumors.
 Residents operate under the guidance of an attending ophthalmic surgeon who provides hands-on assistance.

 The majority of elective admissions take place at Crouse Hospital.
 The hospital handles about 5,000 major ophthalmic cases annually, not including laser and minor surgeries.
 Seventy-five percent of these procedures are performed in one of two outstanding outpatient surgery centers located on campus.
-These facilities contain multiple operating microscopes, all types of phacoemulsification and vitrectomy equipment, Argon, YAG, and Excimer lasers, and endophotocoagulation devices.
+These facilities contain multiple operating microscopes, of phacoemulsification and vitrectomy equipment, Argon, YAG, and Excimer lasers, and endophotocoagulation devices.

-Research is a major component of the Department's mission.
-At the Barbara W. Streeten, MD - Eye Pathology Laboratory, under the leadership of Ann Barker-Griffith, MD, the residents may participate in her clinical research.
-In addition to pathology, major inroads have been made in the study of a leading cause of glaucomapseudoexfoliation disease.
+Research, at the Barbara W. Streeten, MD Eye Pathology Laboratory is a major component of the Department's mission.
 Studies from this laboratory have helped to elucidate the clinical, anatomical, and biochemical features of this and other important conditions.

 Another area of emphasis is inherited retinal disorders.
 Department research scientists work at the leading edge of molecular biological research of hereditary retinal disease and related disorders.

 The faculty working in these areas are experts in the clinical aspects of inherited retinal disease, as well as in biochemistry physiology, and cell and molecular biology.
-Much of the research conducted on campus is supported by grants from the National Eye Institute, National Science Foundation, National Institutes of Health, and other well known funding organizations.
+Much of the research conducted on campus is supported by grants from the National Eye Institute, National Science Foundation, National Institutes of Health, and other well-known organizations.

 Residents in the Department are encouraged to join faculty in engaging in research.
 The residency program has a history of generating superb publications and presentations.
 Topics have ranged from clinical cases to electron microscopic and biochemical projects.